monkphin/PokeBattle/README.md

 ## 404 Page

 ## Future Features
-Ideally the player should be able to select the number of cards in the hand, allowing for varying lengths of games.
+* Ideally the player should be able to select the number of cards in the hand, allowing for varying lengths of games.
-The ability to have two players in the game, rather than a player and the computer.
+* The ability to have two players in the game, rather than a player and the computer.
-Ideally, id like to have the cardName and CardImage arrays inside the cardInit function auto populate from a folder - effectively meaning that more card options can be added without manually coding them, this should also limit the potential for typos on file names causing cards to not render.
-I believe this is possible via JQuery https://stackoverflow.com/questions/14442118/populate-array-with-file-list-in-online-directory
-I'd like to add options to change the computer players difficulty.
+* I'd like to add options to change the computer players difficulty.
 Currently it picks a random stat, rather than having any specific behaviour.
 Options to make it specifically pick lower stat options, or higher stat options would allow for difficulty level changes or setting the random picker to favour higher/lower numbers as needed would enable this.
+* I'd like to have the cardName and CardImage arrays inside the cardInit function auto populate from a folder - effectively meaning that more card options can be added without manually coding them, this should also limit the potential for typos on file names causing cards to not render.
+I believe this is possible via JQuery https://stackoverflow.com/questions/14442118/populate-array-with-file-list-in-online-directory

-# Bugs and issues.
+# Bugs and issues

+## Resolved bugs

-1: I had to refactor HTML due to initially using a mix of flexbox and bootstrap to try to achieve the layout I was aiming for, this was causing significant issues with rendering which were proving too complex to fix, so decided to simplify things and shifted to using plain CSS for the index and 404 pages The game page still currently uses bootstrap.
+1: I had to refactor HTML due to initially using a mix of flexbox and bootstrap to try to achieve the layout I was aiming for, this was causing significant issues with rendering on the index and 4040 pages which were proving too complex to fix.
+Instead I simplified things and shifted to using plain CSS for the index and 404 pages The game page still currently uses bootstrap, though this is not causing significant issues beyond needing to heavily lean on media queries to ensure the stats are correctly posisitoned over the cards.

+2: Identified an issue where the results would clear nearly instantly after when the player wins if the prior round was the players turn and they drew.
+This was resolved by clearing timers at the start of the resolveRound function, preventing these from continuing and causing issues with called timers.

+3: A major issue was identified by a mix of player testing and when talking to my Mentor - effectively the player could enque multiple turns by repeatedly pressing the stat options, causing functions to be triggered before they were supposed to be and causing the UI to continue to cycle through the game on its own, producing unexected results.
+This was resolved by calling to a new function 'disableStatItems' which would check for a boolean condition.
+WHen the boolean is true, it disables interactivity of the stat elements via CSS, disabling pointer events and changing the tabIndex to prevent the player from interacting with their stats and causing events to queue up and cycle through on their own.

+## Unresolved bugs.

-2: The player can interact with their card a little sooner than is ideal after the opponent players turn.
+1: The player can interact with their card a little sooner than is ideal after the opponent players turn.
 I believe this just needs a slight change to where disableStatItems is set to true, or perhaps a tweak to a timer.
 But I have as yet been unable to identify which of this will fix the issue.
 Or where the fix will be needed.
+Another alterntive would be to remove the reliance on timers and move to a button to start each round.
+However this would remove some of the immediacy of the game.

-3: Tabbed navigation will sometimes allow the spamming of stat option presses in some situations, causing functions to be triggered before they're supposed to be (Ie before the end of the current turn) This is rare and isn't easily replicable sadly so I have been unable to identify the root cause.
+2: Tabbed navigation will sometimes allow the spamming of stat option presses in some situations, causing functions to be triggered before they're supposed to be (Ie before the end of the current turn) This is rare and isn't easily replicable sadly so I have been unable to identify the root cause.
 Though I believe this may be related to issue 2 above.

-4: There is an issue with the response for a victory condition clearing faster than expected after the player scores a draw.
-I have thus far been unable to identify the cause of this.

 # Technology.